-- This assignment will last approximately 25 days starting from February 27- March 24, 2023 - The timeframe assumes data collection with electronic handsets, and as such does not include time for data entry. - The overall work should be completed in not more than 28 days including the final approved report for the mid-term evaluation.
+- This assignment will last approximately 25 days, starting from January 2- 26, 2024 - The timeframe assumes data collection with electronic handsets and does not include time for data entry. - The overall work should be completed within 25 days, including the final approved report for the end-term evaluation.